-Rental revenue of the consolidated funds includes the revenues generated primarily by the rental operations oftwo multi-family residential properties, including Circle Lofts, which was deconsolidated during the year ended December 2023, and two commercial properties, including Northsight Crossing, which was sold in October 2023.
-As of March 31, 2024, the leases have non-cancelable remaining lease terms from 0.1 years to 9.7 years.
+Rental revenue of the consolidated funds includes the revenues generated primarily by the rental operations of two multi-family residential properties, including Circle Lofts, which was deconsolidated during the year ended December 2023, and two commercial properties, including Northsight Crossing, which was sold in October 2023 and DT Mesa, which was deconsolidated in September 2024.
+As of September 30, 2024, the leases have non-cancelable remaining lease terms from 0.1 years to 1.0 years.
 Certain leases contain options to extend the term of the lease and impose financial penalties, including paying all future payments required under the remaining term of the lease, if the tenant terminates the lease.
 The leases do not contain any lessee purchase options.
-As of March 31, 2024, the consolidated funds do not have any material related party leases as a lessor.
-The components of rental revenue for the three months ended March 31, 2024 and 2023 (in thousands) are presented in the table below.
+As of September 30, 2024, the consolidated funds do not have any material related party leases as a lessor.
+The components of rental revenue for the three and nine months ended September 30, 2024 and 2023 (in thousands) are presented in the table below.
 Variable rental revenue are primarily costs reimbursed related to common area maintenance.